wisc-rt2/cs839_spring26/content/docs/schedule.md

 # Schedule
 \* Note: Here is the plan for the semester.
-The schedule is tentative and subject to change.
+It is subject to change.

 | Date        | Lecture                                               | Resources | Notes                                 |